 Steven J. Eisman

-"I am not a battler for battling's sake - but I am a very good counter-puncher.
+"I am not a battler for the sake of a fight- but I am a very good counter-puncher.
 My adversaries know that.
 And so do my clients."